isaiah1112/sshreader/README.md

 ## Documentation

-The documentation for sshreader can be found at [JA Computing](http://pydoc.jacomputing.net/sshreader/)
+The documentation for sshreader can be found at https://pythonhosted.org/sshreader/

 ### Building Docs